code-rachit18/Product-Price-Predictor/README.md

 🛠️ Troubleshooting
 Common Issues-
-API Key Error

-    Ensure your Gemini API key is correctly set in the .env file Verify the API key is active and has sufficient quota
+Ensure your Gemini API key is correctly set in the .env file Verify the API key is active and has sufficient quota Run pip install -r requirements.txt to install all dependencies Consider using a virtual environment

-File Upload Issues

-    Check file size limits (Streamlit default: 200MB) Ensure file formats are supported (PDF, DOCX, TXT)

-Dependencies Error

-    Run pip install -r requirements.txt to install all dependencies Consider using a virtual environment

 ---